PrismarineJS/mineflayer/docs/api.md

 #### bot.settings.enableTextFiltering - boolean
 Unused, defaults to false in Notchian (Vanilla) client.
-### bot.settings.allowInsecureChat - boolean
-Whether to parse unsigned chat contents.
-Setting this to false will strip all server modifications from player messages when the server does not have chat previews enabled
 #### bot.settings.enableServerListing - boolean
 This setting is sent to the server to determine whether the player should show up in server listings
 #### bot.experience.level